 You might be able to get into the industry with an entry-level job as a beta tester.
 You don’t need any real technical training or education to get into the field, but you will advance much more quickly if you have a solid background.

 Many schools provide curriculums for people who want to pursue a career in the field.
-You will have the best chance if you can pursue an internship while you are in school that will give you the experience an employer will look for afterwards.
+You will have the best chance if you can pursue an internship while you are in school that will give you the experience an employer will look for afterward.
 I advise anyone to pursue an internship in college, but it is almost a prerequisite to breaking into the gaming and interactive media field.

 You can also build your portfolio and work on your own projects by developing some games of your own.
 Potential employers will be impressed if you are able to create a playable game on your own.
 There are a variety of free game engines that you can use to build your own mods to showcase in your portfolio.